AIINSTARAJ/PPE-Detection-System/README.md

   2. Environmental sensors for gas leaks, heat, spills, and worker proximity

-  3. Microcontroller-based edge computing via ESP32
+  3. Microcontroller-based edge computing via ESP32.

-  4.Modular alert architecture (on-device and remote notifications)
+  4. Modular alert architecture (on-device and remote notifications)

 This project was developed and tested in a controlled lab environment as part of a larger investigation into affordable, automated safety solutions for high-risk industries.